How to Include Grapes in Your Weight Loss Diet

 Grapes are an easy fruit to add to any meal or snack.
 Try some of these easy ideas to add grapes to your routine.

-• Add grapes to fruit and cheese skewers for an easy appetizer.
+• Add grapes to fruit and cheese skewers for an easy appetizer

 Experiment with eating different fruits and see how they affect you by monitoring your glucose response with your CGM.
+If you have questions about incorporating grapes and other fruits into your diet, consider meeting with a registered dietitian.

 Get more information about weight loss, glucose monitors, and living a healthier life